 The auto market is also expected to help drive revenues.
 AMKR is rated a Buy in our POWR Ratings.
 It has a Value Grade of A. This makes sense as the stock has a trailing P/E of 13.02 and a forward P/E of only 10.53.
 Even with a low valuation, the stock has shown strong price momentum, leading to a Momentum Grade of B.

 To access AMKR’s other grades, including Growth, Stability, and Quality, make sure to visit this link.
 The company is ranked #22 in the Semiconductor & Wireless Chip industry.

 Vishay Intertechnology, Inc. (VSH)

 A lesser-known chip company is VSH.
 VSH provides discrete semiconductors and passive components to original equipment manufacturers and distributors.
 These products are found in industrial, computing, automotive, consumer, telecommunications, power supplies, military, aerospace, and medical markets.
 They are used to switch, amplify, or transmit electrical signals.

 The company is currently benefiting from strong demand in the automotive and industrial end-markets.
 As cars are equipped with more and more electronic content, VSH should see further gains.
 In addition, the rising adoption of driver-assistance systems will also aid growth.
 On the industrial side, the company is seeing demand for IoT censoring, infrastructure programs, and alternative energy.

-While the stock’s trailing P/E of 27.7 is slightly elevated, its forward P/E of 16.03 is low.
-The company also has an EV/EBITDA of 10.5, indicating it is undervalued at its current price.
+The stock has a trailing P/E of 20.93 and a low forward P/E of 12.29.
+The company also has an EV/EBITDA of 7.9, indicating it is undervalued at its current price.

 Texas Instruments Inc. (TXN)